jtolchard/SCANS/README.md

 `sudo apt-install docker` # if you are on a Debian / deb system.

 SCANS (client or controller) will run seemlessly [on MacOS (Intel and Apple Silicon)](https://docs.docker.com/desktop/install/mac-install/).
-Alternatively, you can also install docker via a package manager like homebrew or ports.
+Alternatively, you can also install docker via a package manager such as homebrew or ports.

 SCANS has not currently been tested on Windows.
 I don't see why SCANS wouldn't work well within Windows Subsystem for Linux  (WSL) - but this will require Windows 10 or greater.